BucknellLaunch/myBucknell/README.md

  * Neither username nor password is saved.
  * Periodically check your BMail and send you feedback.
  * Useful Links in popup
+ * Able to bypass SafeConnect.
+Note: this feature is developed only for testing purposes.
+The authors are not responsible for any loss of users by not installing SafeConnect.